esperta/jupyter-pytorch-lightening-huggingface-transformers/README.md

 ```

 To switch between NVIDIA Driver kernel module flavors see [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#switching-between-driver-module-flavors).

+## Using a Tesla v100 GPU on a traditional workstation or server
+A single server with Tesla V100 GPUs can replace hundreds of commodity CPU-only servers for both traditional HPC and AI workloads.
+Every researcher and engineer can now afford an AI supercomputer to tackle their most challenging work.

 ### Final notes on the toolkit
 - The CUDA Toolkit contains Open-Source Software.
 The source code can be found [here](https://developer.download.nvidia.com/compute/cuda/opensource/12.4.0).